JuanBalceda/jakartaee8-demo/README.md

 #### Disposes Annotation
 Passes a produced bean to a method (Must be a void method) that allows the developer to do custom cleanups before the context instance is destroy.

+### CDI Interceptors
+It's a API construct to implement Cross-Cutting Concerns across the application (Aspect Oriented Programming)

+#### Interceptor Binding Code
+ It's the code that will run when a method invocation is intercepted.

 ## Java Persistence API (JPA 2.3)

 ...Coming Soon